 - How do I make a complaint about election signs?

 When are campaign signs allowed to be displayed?

 The Canada Elections Act does not regulate or prohibit displaying campaign signs outside a federal election period.
-However, provincial or municipal laws may regulate campaign signs placed on public or private property before or during an election period.
+However, federal or provincial laws and municipal by-laws may regulate campaign signs placed on public or private property before or during an election period.

 Are there any rules about the content of campaign signs?

 The Canada Elections Act does not regulate the content of campaign signs.
 However, all partisan and election advertising messages (including campaign signs) must contain a “tagline” stating who has authorized the message.
 A candidate's or political party's official agent must authorize candidate signs.
 If the advertising was placed by a third party, it must include the third party's name, telephone number, and physical or Internet address.

 My sign was destroyed/removed/stolen.
 What can I do?